New & Upcoming Historic Surveys

 Most survey projects result in the production of both a report and survey forms.
 The report documents how the surveyor completed the project (methods and techniques), the history of the area being surveyed (usually called an "historic context"), and the general recommendations about the area.
 A survey form includes documentation on a specific property or resource, like a building, structure, or site.
 Survey forms usually come in two types:

 - Reconnaissance Level (or Recon) - these are short and fast, providing very basic information about a property but usually very little historical information beyond the year of first construction.
 These types of forms can also record whether a property is contributing or non-contributing to a larger historic district (in other words, that it does or does not reflect the important history or architecture of a larger historical area).
+The City generally does not use this form type unless documenting the status and extent of an historic district.

 - Intensive Level - these are detailed forms that document as much historical information as possible on the property and fully evaluate whether it can be a City Landmark under any of the four criteria outlined in City Code.
 They require a significant amount of archival research about the property but are also the best to determine accurately whether a property is eligible for historic designation.
+The City generally uses this level of survey for properties constructed prior to 1950, or properties proposed for demolition.

 Survey Reports#